Virginia Tech Postdoctoral Association Leadership

 Virginia-Maryland College of Veterinary Medicine

-Bo obtained his bachelor's and master's degrees in China and his Ph.D. in Germany.
-His research interests are understanding the molecular mechanisms of virus-host interactions and molecular epidemiology of emerging and re-emerging zoonotic viruses.
-Currently, his research focuses on the zoonotic transmission, evolution, and pathogenesis of hepatitis E virus using homologous animal models.
+Bo Wang served as international support chair for the 2023–24 academic year.
+He earned his bachelor’s and master’s degrees in China and completed a doctorate in Germany.
+His research focuses on the molecular mechanisms of virus-host interactions and the molecular epidemiology of emerging and re-emerging zoonotic viruses.

 Kelly Wright